Lost In Venice

 Lost in Venice - “Wake in Fright meets Mad Men meets Twin Peaks…”

 Shortly before his death retired business man and former amateur film maker (and life long resident of Brunswick Melbourne) Ron Vincent handed his box of super 8 films to his young grandaughter with instructions to look after them.
 He could never imagined that 25 years later (50 years after they were created) some of his films were deemed to have historical significance and would be preserved by the National Film and Sound Archives in Canberra.
-Neither could he have anticipated that his granddaughter would have written ‘Lost in Venice’ about his ill fated trip to Italy with his friend Bert Haynes, the founder of Pampas Pastry.
+Neither could he have anticipated that his granddaughter would have written ‘Lost in Venice’ about his ill fated trip to Italy with his friend.

 Exploring the social change ‘Lost in Venice’ is unapologetic, uncensored and also pays homage to the writer’s grandmother who could never imagined the social and economic freedoms bestowed unto her granddaughter.